DLR-RM/stable-baselines3/docs/guide/examples.rst

 You can use environments with dictionary observation spaces.
 This is useful in the case where one can't directly concatenate observations such as an image from a camera combined with a vector of servo sensor data (e.g., rotation angles).
-Stable Baselines3 provides ``SimpleMultiObsEnv`` as an example of this kind of of setting.
+Stable Baselines3 provides ``SimpleMultiObsEnv`` as an example of this kind of setting.
-The environment is a simple grid world but the observations for each cell come in the form of dictionaries.
+The environment is a simple grid world, but the observations for each cell come in the form of dictionaries.
 These dictionaries are randomly initialized on the creation of the environment and contain a vector observation and an image observation.

 .. code-block:: python